 Cut bacon into cubes.

 Run it through a food processor stopping every 10 seconds or so to scrape the sides.
 Continue until it is paste (about 30 sec)

 Pat dry chicken breast cubes.

 Then mix in a large bowl with the bacon paste and then the paprika and sugar.

 Thread onto skewers.
-Place over high heat rotating every 2 minutes.
+Place over medium-high heat rotating every 2 minutes.
 After all sides are browned, decrease heat to medium, continue to rotate every 3-4 minutes until internal temp of 165-170.
 About 20 minutes total.